John Rebus: TV

-Plans were afoot in the late 1980s and early '90s to bring Rebus to television in an adaptation of Knots and Crosses with Leslie Grantham in the lead but this came to nothing.
+Plans were afoot in the late 1980s and early '90s to bring Rebus to television in an adaptation of Knots and Crosses with Leslie Grantham in the lead role, but this came to nothing.
 Ian Rankin believes that it was likely they would have made Rebus English or relocated the entire story to London.

-Rankin has revealed the BBC were also keen to cast Robbie Coltrane as Rebus in a mooted adaptation of the series in the 1990s.
+Rankin has revealed that the BBC were also keen to cast Robbie Coltrane as Rebus in a mooted adaptation of the series in the 1990s.
 Rankin smiled a bit, imagining flashbacks to Rebus's SAS training with Private Robbie Coltrane running over the assault course!

-In the Rebus television adaptations he was played by John Hannah in the first series, a casting decision in which Hannah felt he was forced.
+In the Rebus television adaptations he was played by John Hannah in the first series, a casting decision into which Hannah felt he was forced.
 It was his production company behind the series and his original suggestion was Peter Mullan.
 However, he claimed the corporation would not commission a relatively unknown actor.
 In the later series, following Hannah and his production team's exit, the role was taken over by Ken Stott.

 A lot of Rebus's character foibles are glossed over in the adaptations, for example his large LP collection and the frequent popular music references and thoughts that Ian Rankin weaves into the stories.
-However, Rebus' reliance on alcohol is evident and he is often seen drinking in the Oxford Bar.
+However, Rebus's reliance on alcohol is evident and he is often seen drinking in the Oxford Bar.
 Also, in the television series Rebus is portrayed as being a supporter of Hibernian (like Siobhan Clarke).
-This is not found in Ian Rankin's books, he having stated outside the books that Rebus is a Raith Rovers supporter.
-Rebus's Fife accent is softened as well; in the novel Tooth and Nail, London Metropolitan Police colleagues find it difficult to understand his speech.
+This is not found in Ian Rankin's books and the author has stated that Rebus is a Raith Rovers supporter.
+Rebus's Fife accent is softened as well — in the novel Tooth and Nail, London Metropolitan Police colleagues find it difficult to understand his speech.

-In November 2022, it was announced that Nordic streaming service Viaplay will produce a new Rebus adaptation, as the company's debut UK production.
-In March 2023, Richard Rankin was announced to be starring as Rebus.
+In November 2022, it was announced that Nordic streaming service Viaplay would produce a new Rebus adaptation, as the company's debut UK production.
+In March 2023, Richard Rankin was announced, to star as Rebus.
+Following Viaplay's decision to withdraw from the UK market, the production was acquired by the BBC.
+Episode 1 of the new series was aired on BBCiPlayer and BBCScotland on 17 May 2024, and on BBCOne on 18th May 2024.

 BBC Radio

 Alexander Morton played Rebus in a 1999 BBC Radio 4 adaptation of Let It Bleed.

 Ron Donachie starred as Rebus in BBC Radio 4's dramatizations of The Falls (2008), Resurrection Men (2008), Strip Jack (2010), The Black Book (2012), Black and Blue (2013) and "Rebus Set in Darkness" (2014).

-BBC Radio has also broadcast abridged readings of Ian Rankin's "Rebus" novels, including Let It Bleed read by Alexander Morton, of the novella Death Is Not the End read by Douglas Henshall and of the short story "Facing the Music", from Beggars Banquet, read by James MacPherson.
+BBC Radio has also broadcast abridged readings of some novels, including Let It Bleed (read by Alexander Morton), of the novella Death Is Not the End (read by Douglas Henshall) and of the short story "Facing the Music" from Beggars Banquet (read by James MacPherson).